pinax/django-mailer/docs/usage.rst

 - ``smtplib.SMTPSenderRefused``
 - ``socket.error``

-Any other exceptions is re-raised.
-That is done for backwards-compatibility as well as for flexibility: we would otherwise have to maintain an extensive and changing list of exception types, which does not scale, and you get the chance to do error handling that fits your environment like a glove.
+Any other exception is re-raised.
+This is done for backwards-compatibility as well as for flexibility: we would otherwise have to maintain an extensive and changing list of exception types, which does not scale, and you get the chance to do error handling that fits your needs.

-When the default behavior does not fit your environment, you can specify your own custom delivery error handler through setting ``MAILER_ERROR_HANDLER``.
+When the default behavior does not fit your needs, you can specify your own custom delivery error handler through setting ``MAILER_ERROR_HANDLER``.
 The value should be a string for use with Django's ``import_string``, the default is ``"mailer.engine.handle_delivery_exception"``.